Unlocking the Value of Transcription Data

 International content preparation has never been more important.
 The growth of VOD and OTT delivery has transformed the broadcast landscape, creating a marketplace centred around global moments.

-Whilst some areas of the industry have been quick to adapt to the new content delivery and revenue models, localisation workflows remain structured around traditional broadcasting, where the post-production script is an afterthought and the lack of standardisation results in a fragmented process, fraught with duplicated effort and inefficiency.
+Whilst some areas of the industry have been quick to adapt to the new content delivery and revenue models, localization workflows remain structured around traditional broadcasting, where the post-production script is an afterthought and the lack of standardisation results in a fragmented process, fraught with duplicated effort and inefficiency.

 It’s an area ripe for overhaul.